 - Anytime you use your home as collateral, it’s on the line.
 If for whatever reason you find yourself unable to pay your HELOC payments, you could lose your home.

 - Though credit requirements aren’t terribly stringent, there are some HELOC credit requirements, like good payment history and a reasonable credit score.

 The simple answer is no, they’re not bad.
 However, depending on your situation, they may not be good options for you, or you might not qualify.
 They aren’t the only options for getting to your home’s equity, though.
-You could sell your home and move somewhere more affordable, or you might consider a residential sale leaseback option, like EasyKnock’s Sell and Stay program.
+You could sell your home and move somewhere more affordable, or you might consider a residential sale-leaseback option, like EasyKnock’s Sell & Stay program.